 The NE5532 is wired as two adjustable, low output impedance buffers for driving the transformer coils of the ring modulator itself.
 They only differ in the upper one mixes the above pre-amp output with a synth level input, while the other has three inputs - two DC coupled, and one AC coupled.
 One of the DC coupled inputs is wired to a pot to allow a DC voltage to be fed into the modulator to unbalance it, thus changing its characteristics.
 The unbalance function is not unlike a wet/dry mixer.

 The core of the circuit is of course the passive ring modulator, consisting of two transformers and four diodes in a ring.
 Traditionally these diodes should be germanium, though schottky diodes such as the BAT48 can be used.
 Even 1N4148 silicon diodes will work, though with greater distortion due to the larger voltage drop.

 Following the core is a nulling circuit.
 The circuit allows either a positive or negative portion of the original carrier and input signals to be mixed with the output to reduce the amount of bleed though.
 If this is not desired, the trim pots can simply be left off the board.

-The part bumber of the Germanium diodes is not critical.
+The part number of the Germanium diodes is not critical.
 Use whatever you can get.

-The transformers we use are "M0222" 3k-3kCT coupling transformers from www.altronics.com.au.
+The transformer used is an "M0222" 3k-3kCT coupling transformers from www.altronics.com.au.
 Other transformers will work in this circuit.
 You will want transformers with an impedance equal to or higher than these.